-Multi-factor authentication, simultaneously using multiple pieces of information to verify your identity, is becoming more common.
-(You may see multi-factor authentication (MFA) advertised as two-factor authentication.)
-Even if an attacker obtains your password, he may not be able to access your account if it’s protected by MFA.
+Multi-factor authentication (MFA), simultaneously using multiple pieces of information to verify your identity, is becoming more common.
+(MFA is sometimes referrred to as two-factor authentication.)
+Even if an attacker obtains your password, they may not be able to access your account if it’s protected by MFA.
 The theory behind this approach is similar to requiring two or more forms of identification or two keys to open a safe deposit box.
 You should turn on MFA where it’s available.
-Authentication categories include something you know (e.g., answers to secret questions or passwords); something you have (e.g., a token or other item in your possession); and something you are (e.g., a biometric measure such as a fingerprint).
+Authentication categories include something you know, something you have, and something you are.

 Another form of verification is the use of personal web certificates.
-Unlike certificates used to identify web sites (see Understanding Web Site Certificates), personal web certificates are used to identify individual users.
+Unlike certificates used to identify web sites (see Understanding Website Certificates), personal web certificates are used to identify individual users.
 A website using personal web certificates relies on these certificates and the authentication process of the corresponding public/private keys to verify that you are who you claim to be.
 (See Understanding Digital Signatures and Understanding Encryption.)
 Because information identifying you is embedded within the certificate, an additional password is unnecessary.
-However, you should have a password to protect your private key so that attackers can't gain access to your key and represent themselves as you.
-This process is similar to MFA, but it differs in this way: the password protecting your private key is used to decrypt the information on your computer and is never sent over the network.
+However, you should have a password to protect your private key so that attackers cannot gain access to your key and represent themselves as you.
+This process is similar to MFA, but it differs—the password protecting your private key is used to decrypt the information on your computer and is never sent over the network.

 What other measures keep your passwords secure?

 Information technology (IT) security professionals and administrators should implement the following security measures to help further protect passwords:

 - "Salt and hash" passwords.
 Salting is the addition of unique, random characters to the password before it is hashed.
 The salt value should be no less than 32 bits in length.
 Hashing is the process of scrambling a password using a set algorithm.